Likelihood ratio tests under model misspecification in high dimensions: Testing for a block-diagonal covariance matrix

-\end{corollary} \item Note that \cite{parolya2021} investigated the log-determinant of the sample correlation matrix in a more general context.
+\end{corollary} Note that \cite{parolya2021} investigated the log-determinant of the sample correlation matrix in a more general context.
 In fact, they cover the case $\mathbf{R} \neq \mathbf{I}$, while Corollary \ref{cor} is formulated under the null hypothesis $\mathbf{R} = \mathbf{I}$.
 If we assume that $p/n \to \gamma \in (0,1)$, then Corollary \ref{cor} yields a special version of their Theorem 2.1, since

 which coincides with mean and variance given in their Theorem 2.1 in the case $\mathbf{R}= \mathbf{I}$.
-In a follow-up work, \cite{heiny2021} showed that the CLT for the sample correlation matrix in the case $\mathbf{R}=\mathbf{I}$ still holds true under infinite fourth moment. \end{enumerate} \end{remark}
+In a follow-up work, \cite{heiny2021} showed that the CLT for the sample correlation matrix in the case $\mathbf{R}=\mathbf{I}$ still holds true under infinite fourth moment. \ND{ Other authors were interested in the study of the spatial-sign covariance matrix, which includes the sample correlation matrix as a special case.
+For example, \cite{yang2021, li2022} proved CLTs for linear spectral statistics of this general class of random matrices. }